Religion and memory on the land

 Indigenous spirituality and the Anglican Church

-Krista Barclay, Faculty of Arts & Science, U of Toronto
+Faculty of Arts & Science, University of Toronto